aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 `sorted` is used to sort elements in a stream based on a given comparison.

-The following example will sort the `Person` list by name.
+The following example will sort the `Person` list alphabetically.

-    // sorted: sort the person list alphabetically according to name List<Person> sortedList =
+    // sorted: sort the person list alphabetically List<Person> sortedList =
             personList.stream()
             .sorted((person1, person2) -> person1.getName().compareTo(person2.getName()))